 Articles and Book Chapter

 Scott R. Meinke.
-Forthcoming.
+2019.
 “Rising to Leadership in an Era of Political Change: Bob Michel and the 1970s House Minority Party.”
 In Robert H. Michel: Leading the Republican House Minority, Frank H. Mackaman and Sean Q Kelly, eds.
 University of Kansas Press.

 Scott R. Meinke.
 2014.
 “The Changing Roles of House Party Leadership Organizations: The House Republican Policy Committee.”
 Congress and the Presidency 41:190-222.